25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 - AWS CloudWatch:
   - Metrics: Collect and track key metrics
-  - Logs: Collect, monitor, analyze and store log files
+  - Logs: Collect, monitor, analyse and store log files
   - Events: Send notifications when certain events happen in your AWS
   - Alarms: React in real-time to metrics / events
 - AWS X-Ray: